 1. Chop the cocoa butter and melt it in a non-stick saucepan over low heat.
 Whisk the liquid cocoa butter with the cocoa powder, syrup, and pinch of salt.
 Using a tsp measurer, add about 1-1 1/2 tsps of chocolate to each cupcake holder (you want the chocolate to fill up halfway, no more or there won’t be room for the filling).
 Allow the chocolate to harden up in the freezer for 10-15 minutes.

-2. As the chocolate chills, combine the tahini, mashed date, and maca powder.
+2. As the chocolate chills, combine the tahini, date paste, and maca powder.
 The resulting mixture will be wet but thick enough to handle with your fingers.
 Lightly press a scoop of the tahini-date filling into the center of each chocolate cup.
 If you don’t want the filling to be visible around the sides, make sure to leave a tiny rim of space around the filling before you pour over the remaining chocolate.
 Allow the chocolate cups to harden for another 10-15 minutes in the freezer or longer in the fridge before tasting the simple decadence!!